 • Death: Each year, 1,700 college students between the ages of 18-24 die from alcohol-related unintentional injuries, and 599,000 students are injured.

-• Assault: More than 696,000 students (both male and female) between the ages 18-24 are assaulted by another student who has been drinking.
+• Assault: More than 696,000 students (both male and female) between the ages of 18-24 are assaulted by another student who has been drinking.

-• Sexual abuse: More than 97,000 students between the ages 18-24 are victims of alcohol-related sexual assault or date rape.
+• Sexual abuse: More than 97,000 students between the ages of 18-24 are victims of alcohol-related sexual assault or date rape.

 • Academic problems: About 25% of college students report academic consequences of their drinking, including but not limited to missing class, falling behind, doing poorly on exams or papers, and receiving lower grades overall.